isc-projects/bind9/doc/arm/dnssec.inc.rst

 ::

     dnssec-policy "nsec3" {
-        nsec3param iterations 5 optout yes salt-length 8;
+        nsec3param iterations 0 optout no salt-length 0;
     };

 ..

-The ``nsec3`` policy above creates ``NSEC3`` records using the SHA-1 hash algorithm, using 5 iterations and a salt that is 8 characters long.
-It also skips insecure delegations.
+The ``nsec3`` policy above creates ``NSEC3`` records using the SHA-1 hash algorithm, using zero extra iterations and no salt. ``optout`` is disabled, meaning insecure delegations will also get an ``NSEC3`` record.

 The ``NSEC3`` chain is generated and the ``NSEC3PARAM`` record is added before the existing ``NSEC`` chain (if any) is destroyed.